Browse our categories:

 Mid Shift: Medication Administration and Monitoring

-A CVICU nurse will continue to closely monitor vital signs, cardiac rhythms, and oxygen saturation and keep an eye on CVICU machinery and equipment throughout the day.
-Simultaneously, they will administer scheduled medications to a patient according to specific prescription orders.
+A CVICU nurse will continue to closely monitor vital signs, cardiac rhythms, and oxygen saturation and keep an eye on CVICU machinery and equipment throughout the shift.
+Simultaneously, they will administer scheduled medications to patients according to specific prescription orders.
 Anticoagulants and painkillers are among the medications CVICU nurses may give their patients.
-A CVICU nurse may also administer medications via central lines or other access points to administer the correct dosage each time.
+A CVICU nurse may also administer medications via central lines or other access points to administer precise dosages.

 Documentation and Collaboration with Healthcare Team Members